Creating content

 In some cases you will need to create a content item that contains links to other items.
 One example is a carousel that contains one or more carousel slides.
 These carousel slides would be stored separately to the carousel itself and could be reused in multiple pieces of content.

-On this page we'll show you how to create a piece of linked content, using a simple carousel as an example.
+Here we'll show you how to create linked content, using a simple carousel as an example.
 Linking items together is a common approach to creating content, so it's likely you will be creating your own carousels, image grids or similar content.

 Creating a carouselLink copied!

-To create the carousel, choose "Create content" at the top of the Content Library window and choose "Carousel" from the content types window.
+To create the carousel, choose "Create content" from the top right of the content library window and choose "Carousel" from the content types window.

 Alternatively you may choose to create a new carousel slide and add a new image to it.
 If you click "Create and add new" a content form opens with a new empty carousel slide.